 Should you convert term to perm?

-According to Wetmore, agents provide policyholders with both the positives and the negatives of conversion.
+Whether to convert to permanent life insurance depends on your situation.
 Keep the term policy and ignore conversion to permanent life if:

 - You need life insurance only for a limited time.